-"NOT A SCIENTIST: How Politicians Mistake, Misrepresent, and Utterly Mangle Science" will be released by WW Norton.
+"NOT A SCIENTIST: How Politicians Mistake, Misrepresent, and Utterly Mangle Science"

-PRAISE FOR "NOT A SCIENTIST"
+PRAISE/REVIEWS FOR "NOT A SCIENTIST"

 “A clever, timely guide to the sneaky ways sleazy politicians bamboozle us on climate change and other scientific issues.
 Ernest Hemingway said every good writer needs a built-in, shockproof BS detector, and now thanks to Dave Levitan we can all have one.” — Dan Fagin, author of the Pulitzer Prize-winning Toms River